Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- Gage has 594 yards receiving on 54 catches (76 targets) with three touchdowns this season, averaging 39.6 yards per game.
+- Gage has totaled 594 yards on 54 catches with three touchdowns this season, averaging 39.6 yards per game on 76 targets.

 - Gage has been the target of 14.7% (76 total) of his team's 517 passing attempts this season.